aa-codecademy/mkwd13-wdel-nextjs/README.md

 # Web Development Elective - Next JS :rocket:

-This is the repository for the elective subject "Full Stack Development with Next JS" as part of the third semester of the Web Development academy at Qinshift Academy.
+This is the repository for the elective subject "Full Stack Development with Next JS" as part of the third semester of the Web Development academy at Avenga Academy.
 During this elective we will create a full stack web application that is going to be a clone of the popular Twitter web application, mimicking its core functionalities.

 ## Table of Contents